expo/expo/docs/pages/build-reference/infrastructure.md

 sidebar_title: Server infrastructure
 ---

-This document describes the current build infrastructure as of October 8, 2021.
+This document describes the current build infrastructure as of February 1, 2022.
 It is likely to change over time, and this document will be updated.

 ## Configuring build environment